President Biden To Visit Michigan Tuesday

 (CBS DETROIT) – President Joe Biden is expected to visit Michigan this week ahead of Ford’s launch.

-According to the Detroit Free Press, Biden plans to visit the new plant in Dearborn on May 18 and other Ford facilities involved with the electric vehicle.READ MORE: Police Investigating 2 Separate Detroit Shootings That Left 1 Dead, Another Critical
+According to the Detroit Free Press, Biden plans to visit the new plant in Dearborn on May 18 and other Ford facilities involved with the electric vehicle.READ MORE: HFH 'Grub With Gratitude' Rewards Healthcare Workers, While Supporting Local Restaurants

 Ford Spokeswoman Melissa Miller said, “We’re honored to host President Biden at Ford Motor Company and excited to preview for him the new F-150 Lightning and the exciting technologies that made it possible.
-Electrifying America’s bestselling vehicle is a milestone in our country’s transition to cleaner transportation.”READ MORE: Monday Is Last Day Of Ford Field Mass Vaccination Clinic
+Electrifying America’s bestselling vehicle is a milestone in our country’s transition to cleaner transportation.”READ MORE: Stimulus Check Latest: Is A Fourth Relief Payment Coming?

-This will be Biden’s second visit to Michigan since taking office, but his first visit to the Detroit area.MORE NEWS: Michigan Police: 4-Year-Old Fatally Shot By Pellet Gun
+This will be Biden’s second visit to Michigan since taking office, but his first visit to the Detroit area.MORE NEWS: Detroit Fireworks Show Will Be On TV Over A Suburban Lake

 © 2021 CBS Broadcasting Inc. All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.